prajwalDU/Bike-sharing-demand-prdiction-prajwal/README.md

 Ploting all independent values with respect to Rental Bike Count using regplot.

-Checking multicollinearity using seaborn libraries.
+Checking multicollinearity Heatmap using seaborn libraries.

 Checking VIF score for all independent values.
-And, removing where VIF score is higher.
+And, removing all where VIF score is higher.

-And, again ploting the heatmap using seaborn with our dependent variable.
+And, again ploting the heatmap with our dependent variable.

-# Modek building part
+# Model building part
 Know let's move to model building part

 before moving on model building part we has to scale our dataset.
 Here we use MinMaxScaler()